-The '683 patent refers to generating a "grid of points spanning a city's area," where "each master restaurant data object is determined to fall either inside of or outside of a given point's delivery range."
-EX1001, 13:50-56.
+The '090 patent refers to generating a "grid of points spanning a city's area," where "each master restaurant data object is determined to fall either inside of or outside of a given point's delivery range."
+EX1001, 13:54-60.
 The patent does not explain what it means for a "point" to have a delivery range, but it refers to "geographic points that each restaurant is available from."
-EX1001, 16:7-11.

-Thus, POSAs understood that grid points within a city to which the restaurants can deliver encompass the set of geographic locations in a city to which a restaurant can deliver.
-Crovella-Decl., [0030].
+EX1001, 16:11-15.
+Thus, POSAs understood that grid points within a city encompass a set of geographic locations in a city.
+Crovella-Decl., [0028].

-Rhodes discloses that restaurants have a "delivery zone" that represents a set of locations to which food from the restaurant can be delivered, i.e., grid points within a city to which the restaurants can deliver.
+Rhodes discloses that restaurants have a "delivery zone" that represents a set of locations to which food from the restaurant can be delivered, i.e., grid points within a city.
 Rhodes, 4:38-60.
-In Rahle-Rhodes, POSAs would have been motivated to associate the "page objects" representing restaurants, i.e., master restaurant data objects (see supra §VI.D.4 (claim 4)), with the restaurants' delivery zones to beneficially allow social-graph users to determine whether food from a restaurant can be delivered to their location.
-Crovella-Dec., [0064].
+In Rahle-Rhodes, POSAs would have been motivated to associate the "page objects" representing restaurants, i.e., the master data objects (see supra §VI.8.a ([11B])), with the restaurants' delivery zones to beneficially allow social-graph users to determine whether food from a restaurant can be delivered to their location.
+Crovella-Decl., [0062].
 POSAs would reasonably have expected success in such an implementation, because it utilizes capabilities Rahle already discloses, including the "external data gathering module" (to gather delivery-zone data) and "page objects" (representing restaurants to which delivery-zone data is associated).
-Rahle, Abstract, [0015], [0038]; Crovella-Dec., [0064].
+Rahle, Abstract, [0015], [0038]; Crovella-Decl., [0062].